ERX System Modules

 SRP I/O Module

-A single corresponding input/output module called the SRP I/O module interfaces with the SRP modules through the system's midplane.
-The same SRP I/O works with all the SRP modules.
+A single corresponding input/output module called the SRP I/O module interfaces with one or two SRP modules through the system's midplane.
+The same SRP I/O works with all models of the SRP module.
 This I/O module is two slots wide.
 See Figure 1-2 and Figure 1-4.

 The SRP module provides standard craft management interfaces, including: